Blazing a trail for Dutch speed skating

 Second title in Vancouver

-The Dutch speedster was on top again at Vancouver 2010, where she beat home favourite Kristina Groves by 0.25 seconds in the 1,500m at the Richmond Oval to pick up the second Olympic gold of her brilliant career.
+The Dutch speedster was in top form again at Vancouver 2010, where she beat home favourite Kristina Groves by 0.25 seconds in the 1,500m at the Richmond Oval to pick up the second Olympic gold of her brilliant career.

 Raising the bar

-In the Olympic cycle leading up to Sochi 2014, Wüst continued to add to her collection of world titles, regaining the world allround crown in 2011 and going on to defend it successfully the following two years running.
+In the Olympic cycle leading up to Sochi 2014, Wüst continued to add to her collection of world titles, regaining the world allround crown in 2011 and going on to defend it successfully the next two years.
 She also claimed the 1,500m and 3,000m titles in 2011 and then again in Sochi’s Adler Arena in 2013, where she was also a member of the Dutch trio that won the world team pursuit title.

 The Dutch were utterly dominant when Sochi 2014 came around, claiming 23 medals in all, eight of them gold.